pdstools.adm.Aggregates¶

 Dataframe with summary per channel (and optionally a period) with the following fields:

-Time and Configuration Fields: - DateRange Min - The minimum date in the snapshot time range - DateRange Max - The maximum date in the snapshot time range - Duration - The duration in seconds between the minimum and maximum snapshot times - Configuration - A comma-separated list of model configuration names
+Time and Configuration Fields: - DateRange Min - The minimum date in the summary time range - DateRange Max - The maximum date in the summary time range - Duration - The duration in seconds between the minimum and maximum snapshot times - Configuration - A comma-separated list of model configuration names

 Performance Metrics: - Positives - The sum of positive responses across all models in the channel - Responses - The sum of all responses across all models in the channel - Performance - The weighted average performance across all models in the channel (50-100) - CTR - Click-through rate (Positives / Responses) in the channel - isValid - Boolean indicating if the channel has sufficient data (at least 200 positives and 1000 responses)